 I feel it’s such a lovely and significant way to celebrate a new season, something everyone can relate to.
-This inspired me to celebrate with friends for a party… a perfect way to have fun over some seasonal food, a hot drink, maybe a DIY project too… like making a wreath?!
-Yes!
+This inspired me to celebrate with friends for a party — the perfect way to have fun over some seasonal food, hot drinks, and an Instagram-worthy DIY project everyone will love.

-I quickly put together these plans and called on some of my girlfriends to attend my Winter Solstice Celebration.
-It was so deliciously fun and the party favor was a beautiful handmade wreath we created together over some laughs, mulled wine, and tapas, on a cold but sunny day here in New York City.
+I quickly threw together these plans and called on some of my girlfriends to attend my Winter Solstice celebration.
+It was so deliciously fun and the party favor was a beautiful handmade wreath we created together over some laughs, mulled wine, and seasonal tapas on a cold — but sunny — day here in New York City.

 The shortest day of the year you say?
-We’ll need some light… extra light!
-And back in the day that meant burning candles.
+We’ll need some light!
+And back in the day, that meant burning candles.
 Whip out your votives and scatter them throughout your tables for a candlelit atmosphere and ode to lighting up your winter with warmth and love with those you care about most.

-Traditionally, a “Solstice Wassail” would be served… basically a hot ale with cinnamon, cloves, etc. If you’re drinking alcohol, this is a great option or my preferred drink of choice is a Mulled Wine.
-If you’re skipping alcohol… try a hot apple cider with the same spices and get yourself WARM!
+Traditionally, a “Solstice Wassail” would be served, which was basically a hot ale with cinnamon, cloves, and other seasonal spices.
+If you’re drinking alcohol, this is a great option or my preferred drink of choice is a mulled wine.
+If you’re skipping alcohol, try a hot apple cider with the same spices and get yourself warm!

-- Slow Cooker Mulled Wine from A View from Great Island blog
+- Slow Cooker Mulled Wine via A View from Great Island

-- Mulled Wine from Give Me Some Oven
+- Mulled Wine via Give Me Some Oven

 3. Seasonal Small Plates